-In many parts of the world, the facts about albinism are often obscured by folklore, prejudice, and false assumptions.
-In Tanzania and Burundi, living without skin pigmentation can mean being hunted by witch doctors, who believe albino limbs carry supernatural powers and sell dismembered body parts over the black market.
-In South Africa, the threat to life is far less dire, but still albino children face schoolyard taunts and discrimination and are sometimes viewed as a curse upon their families.
-South African photographer Justin Dingwall teams up with lawyer Thando Hopa and model Sanele Xaba, both of whom have albinism, to create Albus, a paean to the aesthetic and spiritual beauty of the human body.
+In many parts of the world, the facts about albinism are often obscured by prejudice and false assumptions, with albino children facing schoolyard taunts and discrimination.
+The South African photographer Justin Dingwall has teamed up with the lawyer Thando Hopa and the model Sanele Xaba, both of whom have albinism, to create Albus, a paean to the aesthetic and spiritual beauty of the human body.

 All images © Justin Dingwall